exercism/python/docs/TRACEBACKS.md

 ...
 ```

-In Python 3.7+ there is an easier way to create breakpoints
+In Python 3.7+ there is an easier way to create breakpoints.
 Simply writing `breakpoint()` where needed will create one.

 ```python